Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in cats

 -

 What is hypertrophic cardiomyopathy (HCM) in cats?
-Hypertrophic cardiomyopathy (HCM) is a heart disease in which the heart muscle, especially the left ventricle, becomes thickened.
+Hypertrophic cardiomyopathy (HCM) is a heart disease in which the heart muscle, especially the left ventricleA ventricle is one of the two lower chambers of the heart that pump blood into the arteries.
+The right ventricle pumps blood to the lungs, while the left ventricle pumps blood throughout the body., becomes thickened.
 This can impair heart function and lead to heart failure.

 -

 Which cats are most often affected by HCM?
-HCM can occur in any cat breed, but is more common in certain breeds such as the Maine Coon and Ragdoll.
-Genetic factors are believed to play a role.
+HCM can occur in any cat breed, but it is more common in certain breeds such as the Maine Coon and the Ragdoll.
+Genetic factors are thought to play a role.

 -